TechSavvyRC/Installation-Guides/Custom Docker Desktop Installation Guide.md

     * `PATH`: The name of the environment variable being modified.
     * `"$($Env:PATH);C:\DevOps-Tools\Docker"`: The new value for the PATH variable.
 It appends the custom Docker installation directory to the existing PATH. `$Env:PATH` retrieves the current value of the PATH variable.
     * `/M`: Specifies that the environment variable should be set in the system environment (requires administrator privileges).
-* **Expected Output or Result:** The system PATH environment variable will be updated to include `C:\DevOps-Tools\Docker`.
+* **Expected Output:** The system PATH environment variable will be updated to include `C:\DevOps-Tools\Docker`.
 You might need to restart your command prompt or PowerShell session for the changes to take effect.

 Verify the Docker CLI is accessible from the custom installation location:
 ```powershell